26-Year-Old Defenseman – New York Islanders

 Thomas Hickey Contract Information:

-Hickey signed a two-year deal with the Islanders in July of 2013.
+Signed a three-year, $6.6 million contract with the Islanders in July 2015.

 To instantly reveal our fantasy analysis of every player – including Thomas Hickey – simply subscribe now.